vuejs/language-tools/README.md

 ## Note

-> Supported languages:
+> You need to disable Vetur to avoid conflicts.

+> Recommended use css / less / scss as `<style>` language, because these base on [vscode-css-languageservice](https://github.com/microsoft/vscode-css-languageservice) to provide reliable language support.
-> - template: html, pug
+>
-> - script: js, ts, jsx, tsx
-> - style: css, scss, less, postcss (stylus, sass has limited support)

 > If use postcss / stylus / sass, you need to install additional extension for syntax highlighting.
-I tried these and it works, you can also choose other.
+I tried these and it works, you can also choose others.
 > - postcss: [language-postcss](https://marketplace.visualstudio.com/items?itemName=cpylua.language-postcss).
 > - stylus: [language-stylus](https://marketplace.visualstudio.com/items?itemName=sysoev.language-stylus)
 > - sass: [Sass](https://marketplace.visualstudio.com/items?itemName=Syler.sass-indented)

-> You need to disable Vetur to avoid conflicts.

 > tsconfig.json / jsconfig.json is required.
-And usually also need `"strict": true`.
 >
+> Also required `"strict": true` and `"moduleResolution": "node"`.
+>
-> If use Vitepress, you may need to setup `"include": ["src/**/*", "src/.vitepress/**/*"]`.
+> If use Vitepress, you should need `"include": ["src/**/*", "src/.vitepress/**/*"]`.

 > `__VLS_GlobalComponents` and `__VLS_slots` will change in future, see: [#40](https://github.com/johnsoncodehk/volar/discussions/40)